jooray/signal-monitoring/README.md

 # signal-monitoring

-This program is for simple server monitoring and notifications with signal-cli.
+This program is for simple server monitoring and notifications with signal-cli and/or matrix-commander.

 It's goal is to be able to run on supersimple servers, like NAS, raspberry pi, home routers, etc.